Taskmaster The Podcast *Best of Series 18*

 you.

+That's fair enough.
 That's always the case, I'd say.

 I very rarely bring anything to these episodes, Rosie.

-It's nice, it's nice that even within the first minute, you managed to absolutely take me down.
+It's nice.
+It's nice that even within the first minute you managed to absolutely take me down.

-but would you want
+But would you want anything other than that?

 No, I'd be really creeped out if you were suddenly nice to me, Rosie.
+It would be so weird.

-you need to accept
+Eggambul, you need to accept

 that you are